abhishek10027/L7_Informatics_Assignment/README.md

 ## Features

-- View menu: Display seasonal flavors and available ingredients.
+- View menu: Display Market seasonal flavors when available and list ingredients on menu.
-- Search: Search for specific flavors or ingredients using keywords.
+- Search: Give your customers the ability to look up keywords such as flavors or ingredients.
-- Add to Cart: Add flavors and ingredients to a virtual cart.
+- Add to Cart: Add flavors and ingredients to a virtual cart, and see a summary of selections plus total price.
 - View Cart: View a summary of selections and total price in the cart.
 - Exit: Clear user input data and exit the program.

 ### Installation:

 1. **Install Python:**
-   - If Python is not already installed on your system, download and install it from the [official Python website](https://www.python.org/).
-Ensure to add Python to your system's PATH during installation.
+   - If you don't already have Python on your system, download and install it from the Python website.
+Remember to add Python to your system PATH when installing.

 2. **Install Visual Studio Code:**
    - Download and install Visual Studio Code (VS Code) from the [official website](https://code.visualstudio.com/).